ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 How to Choose the Right Form

 Iodine (as Potassium Iodide) is classified as Preferred Form by FormulaForge — our top recommendation for Iodine.
-It carries a bioavailability rating of good (S2), meaning more of the active compound reaches your tissues per dose unit compared to lower-rated forms.
+It carries a bioavailability rating of good absorption, meaning more of the active compound reaches your tissues per dose unit compared to lower-rated forms.

 When choosing a Iodine supplement, look for the S1 (best absorption) bioavailability tier on the label.
 Preferred Forms have the strongest research-backed evidence for efficient absorption.